aws/aws-app-mesh-examples/walkthroughs/howto-ipv6/README.md

 * blue - get back blue

 ## Step 7: Override Mesh IP Preference
-Currently a mesh IP preference of `IPv6_ONLY` had been set causing the red, orange, and yellow services unable to respond to traffic.
+Currently a mesh IP preference of `IPv6_ONLY` has been set causing the red, orange, and yellow services unable to respond to traffic.
 In order to address this we can override the mesh IP preference by setting an IP preference at the virtual node level.

 Let's change the preference to `IPv4_PREFERRED` for the red and orange services and `IPv6_PREFERRED` for the yellow service by running the one of the following commands depending on your setup.